TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, THE Twf & THE H.A.E REFUSE TO ANSWER!

 extra increase in their workload.

-A prop attachment can be dangerously overloaded with the same amount of ease as their manufacturer’s say it is to use especially when sold or hired without any warnings or guidance, we created the Brick Brace safety tool to increase safety awareness and to reduce the risk of
+A prop attachment can be dangerously overloaded with the same amount of ease as their manufacturer’s say it is to use especially when sold or hired without any warnings or guidance.
+We created the Brick Brace safety tool to increase safety awareness and to reduce the risk of

 overloading and we provide instructions of correct use and guidance

-with every purchase.
+with every product we sell.

 The fully tested Brick Brace safety tool reduces loads by re-instating